United States : Safety by City

 - Visas - The US is famous for its harsh policy for acquiring a tourist, let alone a resident visa.
 The US embassies usually ask for interviews before granting tourist visas, and tourists usually have to pay up to 160 USD to get a visa.
 If you are not sure about your visa status, contact your local US embassy for further information.

 - Currency - The United States dollar is the official currency in Riverside.
 Credit and debit cards are accepted nearly everywhere, and ATMs are widely available.
-The prices vary but since it's California, it's best you add a few extra dollars to your daily budget.
+The prices vary but since it's California, you should add a few extra dollars to your daily budget.

 - Weather - Riverside is influenced by the local steppe climate, which means that the summers are hot, arid, and clear and the winters are long, cool.
 During the year, there is little rainfall in Riverside.